-IR35 wasn’t always a concern for contractors: when I started my first contract 15 years ago, my main task (aside from getting used to my new job) was to find a good accountant to take care of my tax affairs.
-The market was good, there was plenty of work about, and as a limited company contractor, I knew this was the most tax efficient way to work.
+IR35 wasn’t always a concern for contractors: when I started my first contract in the 90s, my main task (aside from getting used to my new job) was to find a good accountant to take care of my tax affairs.
+The market was good, there was plenty of work about, and as a limited company director, I knew it was the most tax-efficient way to work.

 However, at the end of my first year of contracting, in 1999, there was a lot of concern within the industry about proposed Government plans to increase the tax burden on contractors who were working via limited companies, but still working like ‘employees’ for their clients.

 And in April 2000 the Intermediaries Legislation (a.k.a.
 IR35) was introduced, which brought much confusion to the market.
-I had so many questions, how would this affect me?
+I had so many questions.
+How would this affect me?
 Do I need to do anything?
-But quite simply I wanted to know exactly what IR35 is?
+But quite simply, I wanted to know exactly what is IR35?

-It’s a term used by the powers that be to describe limited company workers who carry on working in the same way as employees, but gaining the tax benefits that a company provides – doing the same work as before, but not via the company payroll.
+It’s a term used by the powers that be to describe limited company workers who carry on working in the same way as employees, but gain the tax benefits that a company provides.
+Essentially, doing the same work as before, but not via the company payroll.
 There’s no National Insurance to be paid on company dividends, so limited company contractors pay less tax than traditional employees, who pay National Insurance on their entire income.

 This seems to be a fair deal.
 Personally, I take a risk in running my business.
 There is less certainty about where my next contract work is coming from, compared to permanent employees.
 I often work beyond my contracted hours and have none of the perks associated with permanent work – such as pension contributions, sick and holiday pay.
 So, I – along with all the other contractors I’ve met over the years – feel that there should be a marginal tax benefit available to limited company contractors to redress the balance.